 - Look at their body language.
 Are they fidgeting, moving nervously, looking away from everyone and avoiding engaging?

-If you don’t get to meet your competition – you need to charm the receptionist.
-Have a roll of sweets and offer one.
+If you don’t get to meet your competition, charm the receptionist!
+Have a roll of sweets handy and offer one.
 Ask questions about the organisation, ask about the corporate culture and ask what’s the best and worst thing about the company.
-Br friendly, don’t push for information if they seem unwilling or bored by you.
+Be friendly, and don’t push for information if they seem unwilling or bored by you.

 1. Shake the interviewer’s hand, if they are seated behind a table walk up to the table, greet, stretch out your hand to each person and then be seated.
 If the table is too wide for you to do so, simply look at each person, acknowledging everyone.

 2. The first thing you must do is thank them for calling you in for an interview.
-Make eye contact with each person there to show that you value each professional’s presence.
+Make eye contact with each person to show that you value each professional’s presence.
 I know…eye contact can be a tricky cultural issue sometimes, although most interviewers are sensitive to this, still try.
-It’s not considered disrespectful and can set you apart from others might struggle to fit into the organisation’s culture for a while.
+It’s not considered disrespectful and can set you apart from others who might struggle to fit into the organisation’s culture.

-Anyone can say “I really really want to do this.”
+Anyone can say “I want to do this.”
 That’s unconvincing and meaningless.
-Interviewers want to know why: who inspired you to pursue this career, what do you know about it, what is your vision for yourself?
+Interviewers want to know why: who inspired you to pursue this career, what do you know about it, and what is your vision for yourself?